mneumann/baml/README.md

     #content {
       p {
-        | This example shows you how a basic Batl
+        | This example shows you how a basic Baml
         | templating file looks like.
       }
     }